 Regarding numerical parameters, the two-temperature MAD simulations with turbulent heating of electrons are well converged with respect to the GRMHD grid resolution in agreement with the only published emission convergence test based on non-MAD models \citep{ressler:2017}.

-As for physical parameters, radiative cooling can be safely omitted in Sgr~A* two-temperature MAD models with turbulent heating, as radiative effects do not significantly affect the electron temperature evolution.
+Regarding physical parameters, radiative cooling can be safely omitted in Sgr~A* two-temperature MAD models with turbulent heating, as radiative effects do not significantly affect the electron temperature evolution.
 These effects may be important when modeling M87, which is a brighter source.
-We have also carried out first exploratory survey of models in which turbulent heating is dissipated into a non-thermal electron distribution function.
-Our non-thermal models display very similar characteristics compared to the thermal models.
-However including physics of non-thermal electrons in the emission models slightly decreases the model variability and alters CP compared to purely thermal models.
-Other, also spatially varying, parameters of the $\kappa$ distribution function could be considered and change our result \citep[e.g.,][]{davelaar:2019}.
+We have also carried out the first exploratory survey of models in which turbulent heating is dissipated into a nonthermal electron distribution function.
+Our nonthermal models display very similar characteristics compared to the thermal models.
+However, including the physics of nonthermal electrons in the emission models slightly decreases the model variability and alters the CP compared to purely thermal models.
+Other, also spatially variable parameters of the $\kappa$ distribution function could be considered and change our result \citep[e.g.,][]{davelaar:2019}.

-Long-duration two-temperature simulations indicate that K thermal models are only roughly approximated with R10 models.
-Using total intensity observables \citet{Mizuno:2021} found that the best match to the turbulent heating models are R5 models.
-Given that their electron temperatures are defined differently (compare their Eq.~8 with our Eq.~\ref{eq:thetae}) and are by a factor of $\sim2$ smaller than ours, the best match with R10 found here is consistent with the previous finding.
+Long-duration two-temperature simulations indicate that the thermal models of K are only roughly approximated with the R10 models.
+Using total intensity observables, \citet{Mizuno:2021} found that the best match to turbulent heating models are R5 models.
+Given that their electron temperatures are defined differently (compare their Eq.~8 with our Eq.~\ref{eq:thetae}) and are a factor of $\sim2$ smaller than ours, the best match with R10 found here is consistent with the previous finding.